Tonyp85-25/DB_APIREST/README.md

 - Make sure you have Docker installed on your OS
 - Download this repo
-- do a `docker-compose build` in the root of this repo, then `docker-compose up`
+- do a `docker-compose build` at the root of the downloaded repo, then `docker-compose up`
 - api available locally at http://0.0.0.0:5000